-Skills To pass, the following must be evidenced To gain a distinction Cl21 Works with the team and with partner organisations to identify and articulate clear and shared objectives which are defined in a shared plan that gives focus to the work.
-(S11) Cl22 Some evidence of ability to collect and interpret data/information to inform both strategy and practice.
-(S12) Cl23 Sets high expectations for the quality of professional practice across the team and provides systemic opportunities to enhance and refresh practice including assessment and safeguarding practices.
-(S13) Cl24 Provides regular opportunities for children, young people and families to give and receive ideas to achieve service improvement and ensures appropriate information is shared to inform decision making.
-(S14) CI25 Effectively models a range of negotiation skills with own team and with partner organisations to develop relationships that build shared objectives and defines and addresses them fully and with some creativity in shared plans.
+CI21 Works with the team and with partner organisations to identify and articulate clear and shared objectives which are defined in a shared plan that gives focus to the work.
+(S11)

+CI22 Some evidence of ability to collect and interpret data/information to inform both strategy and practice.
+(S12)

+CI23 Sets high expectations for the quality of professional practice across the team and provides systemic opportunities to enhance and refresh practice including assessment and safeguarding practices.
+(S13)

+CI24 Provides regular opportunities for children, young people and families to give and receive ideas to achieve service improvement and ensures appropriate information is shared to inform decision making.
+(S14)

+CI25 Effectively models a range of negotiation skills with own team and with partner organisations to develop relationships that build shared objectives and defines and addresses them fully and with some creativity in shared plans.
 (S11) CI26 Evidence of exceptional success and a degree of autonomy shown in undertaking a range of research-type tasks that have informed strategy and practice.
 (S12) CI27 Encourages and supports others to analyse and continually improve the quality of their practice in relation to a range of relevant standards.
 Uses critical reflection to consider effective solutions for the improvement of professional practice.
 (S13) CI28 Demonstrates a flexible and original approach to the building of collaborative relationships with children, young children and families to support the process of achieving service improvement, and evaluates progress of agreed objectives.
 (S14)

-'You managed and made best use of the resources that we have' Sk ills To pass, the following must be evidenced To gain a distinction Cl29 Acquires and maintains resources and plans and manages processes that will deliver specified outcomes and establishes systems for staff to carry out their work.
+CI29 Acquires and maintains resources and plans and manages processes that will deliver specified outcomes and establishes systems for staff to carry out their work.
 Provides clarity on how resources will be used and reports on results.
-(S15) Cl30 Interacts effectively with others to seek out opportunities for and improve and deliver appropriate resourcing decisions.
+(S15) CI30 Interacts effectively with others to seek out opportunities for and improve and deliver appropriate resourcing decisions.
 Uses data and evaluations to inform future resourcing decisions.
-(S16) Cl31 Demonstrates management of the effective and efficient use of commissioning processes to make best use of resources to support the delivery of specified outcomes.
-(S17) CI33 Meets all obligations to organisation to manage resources and uses management and planning strategies effectively to enhance and maximise the delivery of effective outcomes.
+(S16) CI31 Demonstrates management of the effective and efficient use of commissioning processes to make best use of resources to support the delivery of specified outcomes.
+(S17)

+CI33 Meets all obligations to organisation to manage resources and uses management and planning strategies effectively to enhance and maximise the delivery of effective outcomes.
 (S15) CI34 Demonstrates a flexible approach to the development of relationships with stakeholders to foster collective responsibility for fair and effective use and management of resources.
 Shows awareness of strategic and operational priorities to ensure continuous improvement.
+(S16)

-(S16) CI35 Demonstrates a high degree of autonomy and exploration in commissioning decisions that ensures best value and appropriate devolved accountability to support the delivery of effective outcomes.
-(S17) KnowledgeCI32 Good knowledge and understandingCI36 Sound knowledge base exploring and of commissioning cycle, explores and analysing the commissioning cycle and its analyses the field and its theory and ethical theory and ethical issues, with clear issues.
-(K17) autonomy and originality.
+CI35 Demonstrates a high degree of autonomy and exploration in commissioning decisions that ensures best value and appropriate devolved accountability to support the delivery of effective outcomes.
+(S17)

+CI32 Good knowledge and understanding of commissioning cycle, explores and analyses the field and its theory and ethical issues.
 (K17)